Animal "construction workers" rebuild natural landscapes more efficiently than humans ever could

 Ecology and Science Journalism

 My name is Jazmin “Sunny” Murphy, and I am a science communicator and web content writer.
-Since 2015, I’ve been producing scientific content that is designed for the public eye.
+Since 2015, I’ve been producing scientific content that is written in plain English.
 My love for wildlife has influenced my professional and academic aspirations since I was a kid.
-I hold a Bachelor of Science in Zoology and a Master’s education in Environmental Policy and Management (concentration: Fish and Wildlife Management).
-Lastly, I proudly work as the head writer of Black Flower Science Co.!
-I aim to grow skills as a science communicator and make STEM education more accessible to the masses.
+I hold a Bachelor of Science in Zoology and 21 units of a Master’s education in Environmental Policy & Management (concentration: Fish and Wildlife Management).
+You can learn more about me and my science writing and reporting work at my website.

 Ecosystem engineers like beavers and tortoises help restore water cycles and tree cover to degraded habitats